Documentation

 directory.
 It will contain all pages and files you need to deploy (html, css, js, images...).

-When a page is open in the browser, the server search a json file in source/pages
+For a page, the server search a json file in source/pages

 directory.
 The name of the json file is the same as the URL path.
 Examples: